 The essence of strategy is choosing to do things differently than your competition!

-As with definitions, there are several global and recognized strategic planning models (strategy framework), and some of the most famous are: Potter's five forces, SWOT analysis, NOISE analysis, McKinsey 7S framework, PESTEL analysis, Blue ocean strategy, OKR (objectives and key results), Lean startup methodology and Playing to win strategy framework.
+As with definitions, there are several global and recognized models of strategic thinking and decision-making (strategy framework), and some of the most famous are: Potter's five forces, SWOT analysis, NOISE analysis, McKinsey 7S framework, PESTEL analysis, Blue ocean strategy, OKR (objectives and key results), Lean startup methodology and Playing to win strategy framework.

 Individually, or in various combinations, these frameworks help leaders define, implement, and optimize business goals and processes.